gene orthology software behind OrthoDB

 If orthologer

-is run via docker, then BUSCO is already available in the docker image.
+is already available in the docker image.

 TIP